David-Kasilia/To-do-list-with-webpack/README.md

 # To-do-list-with-webpack and ES6
 In this project, it includes building a simple HTML list of To Do tasks using webpack and served by a webpack dev server.

-# Link To Live Link
+# Link To Live Project
 https://david-kasilia.github.io/To-do-list-with-webpack/

 # Built with